Privacy & Cookies Policy

 If you believe any of the information we hold on you is inaccurate or incorrect, please do contact us and we will amend this for you.

-The following table is a list of the rights which data subjects have under the GDPR.
-The first column shows the data subject’s right, then a description showing more detail of what is required from the controller.
+The following is a list of the rights which data subjects have under the GDPR.
+The sub-heading shows the data subject’s right, then a description showing more detail of what is required from the controller.